NicolasDenoyelle/Hierarchical-monitors/README.md

   be misleading if you are not aware that it will record events with default papi options.
 * maqao: use maqao hardware events in monitors.
 It also assumes that monitor will be located on a leaf or on the root of the topology, otherwise events are system wide events.
 * hierarchical: accumulates eventsets of closest children monitors.
-Event names are defines as topology depth.
+Event names are defined as topology depths name.
 * trace: read events from a monitor trace.
 Events are field index to read.

 ## Requirements: